Pouya Pourali

-Pouya Pourali Roudbari (پویا پورعلی; born 22 March 1996) is an Iranian professional football player who plays as a defensive midfielder for Persian Gulf Pro League club Gol Gohar.
+Pouya Pourali Roudbari (پویا پورعلی; born 22 March 1996) is an Iranian professional football player who plays as a Midfielder for Persian Gulf Pro League club Persepolis.
 He also has a history of playing for Khoneh Be Khoneh, Baadraan and Fajr Sepasi.

 He played his first game in the Pro League in the first week of the Iranian Football Pro League 2021-22 against Sanat Naft Abadan in the starting lineup.

 In addition to the position of defensive midfielder, this player also has the ability to play in the positions of central midfielder, winger, right back and central defender.

 Club career

 Early career

 Pouya Pourali started his football career with the youth of Padideh Sari Club and with this team became the champion of the National Youth Regions League in 2011.
 He later joined to the Shahrdari Juybar Club and with this team in 2012 became the champion of Mazandaran Province Youth.